 Money and location

 Fees vary and so do the providers’ policies on the inclusion of the cost of textbooks and Law Society membership, etc. Even if you have sponsorship, living expenses still need to be taken into account.
-The cost of living in London can be an especially nasty shock – according to the National Union of Students, the average yearly living costs for students in the capital is a whopping £13,388.
+The cost of living in London can be an especially nasty shock – according to one students website, the typical yearly living costs for students in the capital is a whopping £15,180.
 Plenty of students find that tight finances restrict their choice of provider.
 Although it might seem reprehensible to some, living with the parents will obviously save you a packet.
-If you're desperate to strike out on your own (or you haven’t lived with The Olds for some time), then it’s worth considering what you like or don’t like about your university or GDL provider and whether you want to prolong your undergraduate experience or escape it.
+If you're desperate to strike out on your own (or you haven’t lived with your parents for some time), then it’s worth considering what you like or don’t like about your university or GDL provider and whether you want to prolong your undergraduate experience or escape it.
 When weighing up providers in large cities, find out whether the campus is in the city centre or out on a ring road.

 A current trend among providers is the offer of a top-up LLM, with students using their LPC credits to count towards a Master's of Law.
 Students at ULaw can top up their LPC with an LLM in Legal Practice or an MSc in Law, Governance, Risk and Compliance.
 We should add that we're not aware of law firms placing any particular extra value on such qualifications per se, though the extra writing and research skills you gain may be valuable and some firms have made their firm-specific LPC and Master's-level programme.
-A handful of providers also have degree-awarding powers, which means you can turn your GDL and LPC into an LLB.
+Some providers also allow you to turn your GDL and LPC into an LLB, though again we're not aware of this increasingly employability in any way.

 Social mix and social life